How to Calculate ΔS: A thorough look to Entropy Change

 Explanation of Underlying Principles

 The calculations presented above are based on statistical mechanics and the microscopic interpretation of entropy.
-Entropy is related to the number of possible microstates (arrangements of molecules) consistent with a given macrostate (observable properties like temperature and pressure).
-An increase in entropy reflects a larger number of accessible microstates, indicating greater disorder.
+Which means entropy is related to the number of possible microstates (arrangements of molecules) consistent with a given macrostate (observable properties like temperature and pressure).
+An increase in entropy reflects a larger number of accessible microstates, indicating greater disorder Most people skip this — try not to..

 For reversible processes, the formula ΔS = q<sub>rev</sub>/T is derived from the definition of entropy change as the integral of dq<sub>rev</sub>/T over the process path.
 The other formulas are derived from specific relationships between thermodynamic variables for ideal gases.
 The use of standard entropy values is based on the additivity of entropy changes.